ScienceMau/Olivia-Project/README.md

 Script to write first order differential equations, parameters and initial conditions.

-2. lyapunov.jl
+2. Lyapunov.jl

 Script that calculates Lyapunov exponent and bifurcation diagram

-3. time_series.jl
+3. Time_series.jl

 Script that builds phase space and time series

-4. recurrence_plot.jl
+4. Recurrence_plot.jl

 Script that calculates the Recurrence Plot and its quantities

-5. basins.jl
+5. Basins.jl

 Script that calculates the attraction basins of a system.

-6. test-01.jl
+6. Test-01.jl
 Script that calculates the 01-Test.